pradeeshb93/ec2_instance_state_alert/README.md

 # ec2_instance_state_alert

-This script will send details of running instances to our email address.
+This script will send the details of all running instances to our email address.